push-protocol/push-website/blog/2023-08-24-a-billion-reasons-to-build/index.md

 title: 'A Billion Reasons to Build: Finding India’s Best Web3 Developers 🇮🇳'
 authors: [push]
 image: './cover-image.png'
+text: "Today, we are excited to announce Billion Reasons to Build — Push’s tour across India to find the best developers in the subcontinent to solve some of the hardest problems of Web3 and win bounties! 🎉"
 tags: [Pushprotocol, Devops, Devtools, Web3, Blockchain Technologies]

 ---